Chart Color Schemes

 Balmain East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects that could impact the area: Western Harbour Tunnel, Central Barangaroo, Barangaroo Precinct, and White Bay Power Station Redevelopment.
-The following details these key projects in order of relevance.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified three major projects likely impacting the region.
+Notable initiatives include Western Harbour Tunnel, Barangaroo Precinct, Central Barangaroo, and White Bay Power Station Redevelopment.
+The following details projects expected to have the most relevance:.

 Professional plan users can use the search below to filter and access additional projects.